AA-CubeSat-Team/getting-started/README.md

  - The [Educational Launch of Nanosatellites (ELaNa)](https://www.nasa.gov/mission_pages/smallsats/elana/index.html) is an initiative of the NASA's Launch Services Program.
 ELaNa schedules and flies CubeSats that were accespted by CSLI.
 We haven't been manifested yet, but when we do, it'll be through ELaNa.

 ## Check out AACT Resources
+ - [Our website](aact.space) has some more details on our current mission, the team, and the facilities.
  - We use GitHub to manage all of the code, CAD and tex files (among others).
 Here are a few good tutorials for learning how to use GitHub:
    - [GitHub's own guides](https://guides.github.com/),
    - [Tutorial to visualize branching, and more](https://learngitbranching.js.org/).
  - Written documents, such as ICDs, requirements, ConOps, etc are all located on our Google Team Drive.
 One of the admins can add you to this once you join.
- - [Our website](aact.space) has some more details on our current mission, the team, and the facilities.

-## Come to AACT Shop Hours
+## Join the Team
  - The best way to get involved is to start coming to shop hours in AERB 023.
-These are **Wednesday 2-5pm** and **Fridays 9-11am** each week, and are times when there is guaranteed to be somebody in the lab working away.
-Come and have your questions answered, tinker with hardware, learn new things, and make progress on your satellite componets!
+These are **Thursdays 12-3pm** each week, and is a time when there is guaranteed to be somebody in the lab working away.
+Come and have your questions answered, tinker with hardware, learn new things, and make progress on your satellite components!
+ - If you can't make it to shop hours, send us an email at aact@uw.edu and we'll be more than happy to find a time when we can meet you and get the ball rolling.